RokctAI/opportunities/PROMPT_FOR_NEXTSITE.md

 5. Styling:
     - The look and feel should be similar to Google's search page: clean, minimal, with a central focus on the search bar.
+    - Avoid common AI-generated design pitfalls:
+        * Don't overuse gradients, shadows, or complex animations
+        * Avoid generic stock imagery or illustrations
+        * Maintain visual hierarchy and clear information architecture
+        * Use spacing and proportions that feel human-designed, not algorithmically perfect
+        * Focus on functionality and usability over decorative elements
+        * Ensure the design serves the content, not the other way around
     - Use a CSS framework or custom CSS.
 We can use Tailwind CSS for simplicity, or plain CSS.

 6. Deployment: